 First, congratulations on taking the journey to dreadlock your hair!
 It’s such an exciting journey that will hopefully be a long and beautiful one.
-Unfortunately, the journey doesn’t start of all happy and beautiful.
+Unfortunately, the journey doesn’t start off all happy and beautiful.
 It takes quite of bit of patience and know-how in order to keep at the process.
-He are a few of my ethnic hair care tips for your baby locks.
+Here are a few of my ethnic hair care tips for your baby locks.

 - Hot Oil Treatments Are Your Friend: I’m not a fan of conditioner for dreadlocks.
 Because locks are basically matted hair, I find that using thick substances on the hair that do not eventually penetrate into the hair just leaves a ton of build-up.
 Conditioner is really hard to rinse completely out of locks, so I recommend using a hot oil treatment in place of conditioner.
 A hot olive oil treatment is great for moisture, while a hot coconut oil treatment is excellent for keeping your locks strong.